 Pace buck the trend by producing a boxy-looking CNC stem that feels absolutely rock solid accurate and can take a proper battering on the trail.
 It only comes in one super short length though.

 The 32mm length is about as close as you can get a 35mm handlebar to a 31.8mm steerer tube without them physically touching or needing a custom bar like the Pacenti.
-The super broad face clamp takes it well clear of most CNC machined stems in terms of resisting bar torque too, so tyre feedback and line accuracy get an immediate boost.
+The super broad face clamp takes it well clear of most CNC machined stems in terms of resisting bar torque too, so tire feedback and line accuracy get an immediate boost.
 Despite some aggressive-looking sharp edges we’ve been giving it a complete beasting for a while now without any ill effects.
 Extra performance does cost extra compared to generic competition though.

 If you absolutely never want your stem to move however hard you land/crash/turn and you’re still on skinnier handlebars, then Truvativ’s Hussefelt has been the burliest stem around for years.
 Allegedly named (slightly wrongly) after the legendary Icelandic Husafell lifting stone used to test Viking strongmen, this big knuckle of forged alloy is unashamedly thick-walled and brutish in design.
 With only minimal weight reduction on the polished raised logo faceplate, it takes the scales over 200g.
 With opposed 5mm stem and bar clamp bolts locking it into place it gives a totally rock solid, seismic proof connection between your bars and your fork.
 You get black and white finishes but it only comes in 40 and 60mm lengths and neither the Hussefelt nor the slightly lighter but considerably more expensive Holzefeller stem come in 35mm bar versions.

-The P-Dent name refers to the fact the handlebar has a large convex section (or dent) in the back of the centre clamping section so it can actually partially wrap around the fork steerer.
+The P-Dent name refers to the fact the handlebar has a large convex section (or dent) in the back of the center clamping section so it can actually partially wrap around the fork steerer.
 The bar and steerer clamping sections of the stem also intersect to create an effective length of just over 20mm.
 That gives an ultralight, instantly reactive steering feel that’s incredible for accurate line and traction tweaking.
 That’s why our two Pacenti sets are in constant use brightening up the handling of the dullest bikes or taking already awesome bikes to another level.
-Obviously you need a long reach for the super short stem not to feel cramped on your bike, but if you like properly direct reactions, this is the way to go.
+Obviously, you need a long reach for the super short stem not to feel cramped on your bike, but if you like properly direct reactions, this is the way to go.
 Pricing and weights are competitive for a lightweight stem and great feeling 800mm wide, 35mm diameter carbon bar which comes in 15 or 25mm rises.
 While first-generation stems had a habit of cracking, the newer design has given us no problems.

 If you’re trying to shave weight off your bike without obviously compromising control then Ritchey’s WCS stems have always been a top option.
-The latest versions come in a very complete range of sizes from 35mm upwards and the come in 31.8 and 35mm (£89) handlebar options.
+The latest versions come in a very complete range of sizes from 35mm upwards and in 31.8 and 35mm (£89 / $90) handlebar options.
 The cleanly forged construction gets a little bit of machined cleaning and polishing and the steerer clamp is cut away slightly too.
 The 220º bar clamp is unique in that it actually lightly clips most bars in place as you tighten the thin, H front plate making set up easy.
 Although you can provoke some movement if you really wrench on wide bars the broad clamp means it’s solid enough for most riders and it’s definitely one of the few obviously light stems we’d be happy full gas.

 While a basic cold-forged stem with a bar clamp at one end and a handlebar clamp at the other is all anyone needs, some people like to be different.
 If that’s you, then USE’s ingenious jigsaw puzzle stem is a light and trail-worthy way to bolt your bars on.